matthewscharles/UE5-Wwise-Demo/README.md

 ## Overview

 The idea was to create a game that would be playable from start to finish, with some clear parameters for progression and tension as a vehicle for sound effects and interactive music.
+A puzzle game felt like the best option for something self contained, and also provided the opportunity to explore mechanics outside the usual 3D oriented worlds I have worked on in previous projects and demos.

 Having cloned an existing game to work through the structure, the next iteration should be a playable standalone with original logic suitable for upload on itch.io.

-The project started from a YouTube tutorial ([@BuildGamesWithJon](https://www.youtube.com/watch?v=54L7Un47Pbs)) with heavy modifications; all original blueprints have now been replaced.
+I started from a YouTube tutorial ([@BuildGamesWithJon](https://www.youtube.com/watch?v=54L7Un47Pbs)) and immediately applied some heavy modifications; at this point, all original blueprints have now been replaced.

+### **Key features**

-**Key modifications and features:**\- Game logic and globally accessible variables decoupled from the block blueprint and moved to the Player Controller, Game Mode, and Game Instance singletons
+- Game logic and globally accessible variables decoupled from the "block" blueprint, and moved to the Player Controller, Game Mode, and Game Instance singletons

 - Hard-coded block configurations and colours replaced with structs
-- Moved from trigger boxes to a 1D array-based grid
+- Moved from trigger boxes to a grid stored in a 1D array
-- Added scoring system and audiovisual feedback for progression
+- Added a scoring system and audio/visual feedback for events and progression through the levels
-- Added Widgets for pause, options, and music, including gamepad controls with audio feedback
+- Incorporated Widgets for pause, options, and music, including gamepad controls with audio feedback
-- Added an audio manager based on Data Tables – minimum inline references to assets
+- Added an audio manager based on Data Tables, allowing minimum inline references to assets
-- Added a music system to mix between tracks – currently four simultaneous stems
+- Integrated a music system to mix between tracks – currently four simultaneous stems

 ## Wwise Hierarchy